mandy8055/ChallengeProblems_OyestersTrainings/README.md

   #### Initial Idea
   The quick idea was to use **two nested loops.** The outer loop will iterate the element in the `birdArr` and the inner loop keeps the count of `max` and `min` frequency of the birds.
 Obviously, this approach is the brute-force or naive approach as the time complexity tradeoff is **O(n^2)**.
   #### Final Idea
   The second idea which came to me is to use a `Hashtable` or a `Map`.
 In this approach, I created a `Map` and populated it with the elements as **keys of the Map** and  **every element's frequency** as their corresponding values.
 I could also have taken an **auxiliary array** for the same and kept the count but this idea was not good as for large ids, the memory would be wasted a lot.
+When using this approach the time complexity is significantly reduced to **O(n)** along with space complexity as **O(n)** since we took an extra space for `Map`.

   ##### Proposed algorithm
   1. Create a Map object `map`.